-If you are experiencing dizziness after head injury, you are not alone.
+If you are experiencing dizziness after a head injury, you are not alone.
 Between 30-65% of traumatic brain injury patients suffer from vertigo or imbalance at some point during recovery.

 Most of the time, dizziness will fade on its own.
-Even if it doesn’t, however, there are therapies you can use to eliminate it.
+If it doesn’t, however, there are therapies you can use to eliminate it.

-Not all dizziness after a head injury is the same.
-Some forms of dizziness will make you feel like the entire room is spinning, while others just cause you to lose your balance.
+Not all dizziness after a head injury is identical.
+Some forms of dizziness will make you feel like the entire room is spinning (vertigo) while others just cause you to lose your sense of balance.

 - Migraines and other headaches after brain injury.

 - Medications, such as blood pressure or anti-seizure drugs

 - Damage to the cerebellum, the part of your brain responsible for balance.

 - Damage to the occipital lobe, the part of your brain that controls eye movement and vision.

 Of these causes, inner ear problems are perhaps the most common.
 In the next section, we will discuss the function of the inner ear and how it can affect your balance.

 How Your Inner Ear Affects Your Balance